dandclark/json-css-module-notes/README.md

 ### Demo 2:  [CSS/JSON modules have a lower memory footprint than inlining the CSS/JSON as a JavaScript string](https://dandclark.github.io/json-css-module-notes/demo2/index.html)
 [https://dandclark.github.io/json-css-module-notes/demo2/index.html](https://dandclark.github.io/json-css-module-notes/demo2/index.html)

-(There is no general CSS modules browser support as of this writing; that part of the demo was created and tested a custom Chromium build).

 An alternative non-module approach for packaging CSS/JSON in a custom element is to inline the content as a JavaScript string rather than `fetch()`ing it dynamically, and feeding it into a [Constructed Stylesheet](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).
 This eliminates the issues in Demo 1 where extra work is repeated for each custom element instance.
 However, in addition to the clunky developer ergonimics of a bunch of inlined JavaScript string content in one's custom element JS logic, this approach can still have an extra memory cost.
 This is due to the fact that the original JS string lives on alongside the CSSStyleSheet or JSON object that it is eventually parsed into.
 Whereas with CSS/JSON modules, nothing persists but the CSSStylesheet or JSON object.